NorwegianLamb/WEBSITE-BookyCare_Homepage/README.md

 # BookyCare React APP:

-This startup's website is created using REACT (for the moment only FrontEnd, adding Node BackEnd later on)
+This startup's website is created using REACT (for the moment only Front-End, adding Node Back-End later on)

 ## Main features: